Beshario/beshario.github.io/_posts/2019-01-01-udacity-robotics-markdown copy.md

 tags: [education, robotics, Udacity]
 comments: true
 ---
-Projects ShowOff as part of Udacity Robotics Software Engineer Nanodegree.
+Projects as part of Udacity Robotics Software Engineer Nanodegree.

 Udacity Robotics Software Engineer nanodegree is a 1-year program with two terms covering topics including perception, localization, path planning, control, Computer Vision, machine, and deep learning techniques for robot perception and behavior.
 All this through the robotics operating system (ROS) with an introduction to robotic hardware systems.
 The program was in 2017